Back button image Home

 What is a soft opening?

 A soft opening is a trial run that gives you and your team a chance to practice retail operations before the store is open to the public.
 What if the cash registers are glitchy?
 What if you run out of inventory?
-What if too many people show up and the new workers you hired are overwhelmed?
+What if too many people show up and the floor staff you hired are overwhelmed?
 A soft opening relieves some of the pressure of launching your store and allows you to observe and collect feedback from customers about what can be improved.
 You can prep your staff, fine-tune your operations, and get important feedback from your community.

 Typically an invite-only event, a soft opening is for a small group of close supporters, family, and friends.
 These trusted people come to shop and mingle at your store, so you can get a feel for what an ordinary day of business might feel like.
 It’s mostly for a brick-and-mortar store, but an e-commerce-only brand can also hold a soft opening by launching its website with a limited selection of products.